Chuck Liddell: Return and second retirement

 Liddell announced on April 14, 2018, that he was coming out of retirement to target a third fight with Tito Ortiz.
-The fight took place on November 24, 2018 under Oscar De La Hoya's Golden Boy Promotions.
+The fight took place on November 24, 2018, under Oscar De La Hoya's Golden Boy Promotions.
 Liddell lost the fight via knockout in the first round.

 On March 3, 2020, Liddell announced in a TMZ interview that he has retired from mixed martial arts again.

 Fighting style

 Chuck Liddell was one of the first successful proponents of the "sprawl and brawl" MMA fighting style, which relied on takedown defense and standup fighting in an era where wrestling had been the dominant force.
 Liddell's style (a hybrid of karate and kajukenbo) focused mainly on the hands, although he was also successful at times with the head kick.
 To viewers, his unique striking style did not appear refined but his combination of speed, accuracy, and power meant that he was one of the most dangerous knockout artists of his time.
-While not the most defensively sound, for years he was known for having a granite chin and being near-impossible to knock out.
+While not the most defensively sound, for years he was known for being nearly impossible to knock out.